Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Threat Model and Assumptions

-\parh{Knowledge of the Victim DNN Model.}~Our attack is distinct from \textit{all} prior BFAs in terms of knowledge of the victim DNN model.
-Existing works generally assume that attackers have full knowledge of the victim DNN model, including the model structure and the trained weights~\cite{bai2021targeted, chen2021proflip, rakin2022deepsteal, rakin2020tbt, Yao2020DeepHammer,wang2023aegis}.
-For example, DeepHammer~\cite{Yao2020DeepHammer} requires the trained weights to compute gradients.
-Nevertheless, we deem this is an overly strong assumption: DNN weights are generally trained on private data and viewed as the key intellectual property of DNNs.
-In practice, only DNN owners have access to the trained weights, and no existing (query-based model extraction) attacks can fully recover DNN weights.\footnote{Query-based model extraction~\cite{tramer2016stealing,papernot2017practical} only trains a new DNN of similar \textit{functionality} with the victim DNN on a limited set of inputs; they cannot recover the exact values of DNN weights.}
+\textit{All} prior relevant BFAs~\cite{bai2021targeted,chen2021proflip,rakin2020tbt,rakin2021t,Yao2020DeepHammer} assume that attackers have full knowledge of the victim DNN model including the model structure and the trained weights to, e.g., compute gradients.
+We deem this as an overly strong assumption: DNN weights are generally trained on private data and viewed as the key intellectual property of DNNs.
+In practice, only DNN owners have access to the trained weights, and no existing attacks can fully recover DNN weights.\footnote{Query-based model extraction~\cite{tramer2016stealing,papernot2017practical} only obtain DNNs \textit{functionally similar} to the victim DNN but does not recover the \textit{exact} weight values.}